Enter Bird's Name in Search Box:

 18" 45.7cm | 48" 122cm | 9oz 255g | Falconidae | Falco femoralis |

-Distribution: The Aplomado Falcon was once a bird of prey seen in southern regions of Texas.
+The Aplomado Falcon was once a bird of prey seen in southern regions of Texas.
 Unfortunately, it disappeared a number of years ago.
 Through the reintroduction of these falcons from Central America and Mexico, these birds are now a part of the southeastern Texas landscape again.
-They are even showing some signs that it is expanding its range.
+They are even showing some signs of expanding their range.
 This has been a positive experience where intervention and providing protection for an endangered species has had great results.